bitgeeky/bitgeeky.github.io/about/index.md

 comments: false
 ---

-Pankaj Malhotra aka bitgeeky is a Computer Science student at IIIT-Hyderabad with more than two years of experience with Python and Automation.
-He is a core Mozilla contributor and mostly works with the Web QA team writing automated tests for Mozilla Web Projects.
+Pankaj Malhotra aka bitgeeky is a Computer Science student at IIIT-Hyderabad with more than three years of experience with Python and Automation.
+He has a strong interest in DevOps and Distributed Systems.
+He currently writes code for HashiCorp as a contractor and is researching on various topics related to Automation, DevOps and Distributed Systems.
+He is also a core Mozilla contributor and mostly works with the Web QA team writing automated tests for Mozilla Web Projects.
-He is also a Google Summer of Code Intern with Mozilla working on developing an Automated test suite for one of the projects under Quality Assurance team and researching on various topics related to Functional Testing and Automation.
+He has also been a Google Summer of Code Intern with Mozilla and worked on developing an Automated test suite for one of the projects under Quality Assurance team.
 He has been rewarded by Mozilla for his code contribution and active participation.
 In his free time he likes to Blog and help fellow contributors.